Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Conclusion

 \section{Conclusion}

 This survey provides a comprehensive review of literature that evaluates LLM-based reasoning beyond mere task accuracy, offering deeper insights into the reasoning behavior of large language models.
 We discuss the behavior of LLMs across three core reasoning tasks (RQ1), assessing logical, mathematical and causal reasoning.
-Furthermore, we outline and categorize predominant evaluation frameworks (RQ2).
-Our findings indicate that although LLMs demonstrate proficiency in reasoning problems that align with their training data, they often encounter significant conceptual difficulties in out-of-distribution scenarios.
-Based on these insights, we caution against shallow accuracy metrics on static reasoning tasks and advocate for more sophisticated reasoning assessments as presented in Section \ref{sec:evaluation_methods} in the future.
+Furthermore, we outline predominant evaluation frameworks and compare their respective strengths and limitations (RQ2).
+Our findings indicate that although LLMs demonstrate proficiency in reasoning problems that align with their training data, they often encounter significant conceptual challenges in out-of-distribution scenarios.
+Considering these insights and the recent issue of benchmark dataset leakage~\citep{balloccu-etal-2024-leak, xu2024benchmarking}, we caution against relying solely on shallow accuracy metrics for static reasoning tasks.
+Instead, we advocate for more sophisticated reasoning assessments, such as those discussed in Section \ref{sec:evaluation_methods}.